saschaludwig/OnAirScreen/README.md

 ##### API via MQTT

 OnAirScreen can be controlled via MQTT and integrates seamlessly with Home Assistant using MQTT Autodiscovery.<br>
-Configure MQTT settings in the OnAirScreen settings dialog (Server, Port, Username, Password, Base Topic).
+Configure MQTT settings in the OnAirScreen settings dialog (Server, Port, Username, Password, Device Name).

+**Base Topic:**
+The MQTT base topic is automatically generated from `onairscreen` + a unique device ID (last 6 hex characters of the MAC address).
+This ensures each OnAirScreen instance has a unique topic, even when multiple instances are running on the same network.
+For example: `onairscreen_a1b2c3`.

 **Home Assistant Integration:**
 OnAirScreen automatically publishes device configurations to Home Assistant, creating: